lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 > * These translations of 2500 year old women's poems are powerful and touching.
 I have ordered copies for my women friends.
 > * This collection is a new translation that should resonate with modern readers

-Examining the books poems and seeing the high proportion of Weingast’s interventions, it is astonishing that the Shambhala had the audacity to label it a translation in the first place.
+Examining the book's poems and seeing the high proportion of Weingast’s interventions, it is astonishing that the Shambhala had the audacity to label it a translation in the first place.
 Seeing so many reviews that mistake it for a translation is disheartening, but at least these people have simply been deceived by the publisher’s marketing.
 After all, not everyone is a Pali expert, and Shambhala constantly places references to the real Therīgāthā front and centre of their publicity.
 Is it any wonder people are confused about the truth of this book?
 How could this have happened?
 Why on earth would they choose do this?

 The truth is this: poetry books by unknown translators and first time authors simply don’t sell all that well.
 The author and publisher have unscrupulously exploited the name of the Therīgāthā in their marketing purely for commercial and personal gain.
 This is a deceptive act of cultural insensitivity and a disrespectful cultural appropriation of a sacred text.
 Weingast’s original poetry certainly would not have enjoyed the popularity it has done if it was released on its own merits, without the tenuous connection to the original Therīgāthā.
 This is a shameless example of standing on the shoulders of giants, simply for the pursuit of sales.